conan-io/conan-io.github.io/_posts/2023-11-28-Conan-new-features-2-0-14.markdown

 This feature is designed for temporary package movement, offering an efficient way to transfer packages between different Conan caches.
 It is ideal for scenarios like:

-- CI pipelines, where it facilitates the sharing of intermediate build stages or dependencies across different jobs.
-This is especially useful when using parallel jobs, as the Conan cache is not concurrent.
+- **CI Pipelines**: It facilitates the sharing of intermediate build stages or dependencies across different jobs.
+Particularly beneficial for parallel jobs, as the Conan cache is not concurrent.

-- Air-gapped environments, where direct internet access is restricted, and packages can only be transferred via the client side.
+- **Air-Gapped Environments**: Useful where direct internet access is restricted, and packages must be transferred via the client side.

+It's crucial to note that saving and restoring packages is a short-term mechanism and not intended for long-term storage or as a backup strategy.
+The storage format and serialization, although effective within the same Conan version, may not be stable or compatible with future Conan versions.
+For long-term backup of Conan packages, server-side backup strategies are recommended.

 #### How It Works